-At the turn of the 20th century, White women were in a position to challenge gender norms by striving for more sport participation (A. Hall, 2002).
-In the same period, Black women were primarily invested in work and family building (Brand, 1991).
-Although Black men and women were both subject to racial discrimination, Black women were also confronted with gender inequality.
-Black communities were also not as supportive of women athletes as they were of men (Humber, 2004).
-In that context, Black male and White female athletes respectively dominate the racial and feminist narratives in Canadian historical scholarship and obscure Black women's accounts.
+At the turn of the 20th century, White women in Canada were in a position to challenge gender norms by striving for more sport participation (A. Hall, 2002).
+During the same period, Black women were primarily invested in work and family building (Brand, 1991).
+And although Black men and women were both subject to racial discrimination, Black women were also confronted with gender inequality.
+Indeed, Black communities were not as supportive of women athletes as they were of men (Humber, 2004).
+In that context, Black male and White female athletes respectively dominate the racial and feminist narratives in Canadian historical sport scholarship, obscuring Black women's accounts.

-The literature on Black Canadian women's sport history is underdeveloped and consists only of short and sporadic references in the past decades (see A. Hall, 2002, and Humber, 2004).
-In contrast, American and British scholarship presents in depth reports on Black women's sport practices in comparable contexts (e.g., Hargreaves, 1994; Lansbury, 2014; Verbrugge, 2010).
-That body of work implies that sport was not practiced for its own sake; for Black women, sport was an avenue for selfdefinition.
-Locating Black women within sport can illustrate the place of marginal groups in Canadian culture.
-Culture is here understood as a series of shared behaviours and institutions that unite individuals around Benedict Anderson's idea of an 'imagined community' (S. Hall, 1993).
-This translates into sport's role as a cultural vehicle of particular Canadian nationalist meanings and values, resulting in its use by minority groups to create space for themselves in the national narrative (Joseph, Darnell, & Nakamura, 2012).
-Hence, sport had potential as an avenue for Black women's self-definition.
+Narratives of Black Canadian women's in sport consist only of short and sporadic references in the past decades (see A. Hall, 2002, and Humber, 2004).
+In contrast, American and British scholarships present in-depth reports on Black women's sport practices in comparable contexts (e.g., Hargreaves, 1994; Lansbury, 2014; Verbrugge, 2010).
+This body of work suggests that sport was not practiced for its own sake and that, for Black women, sport was an avenue for self-definition.
+Therefore, locating Black women within sport can help illustrate the place of marginal groups in Canadian culture.
+Here, culture understood as a series of shared behaviours and institutions that unite individuals around Benedict Anderson's idea of an 'imagined community' (S. Hall, 1993).

+As a cultural vehicle of particular Canadian nationalist meanings and values, sport was used by minority groups to create space for themselves in the national narrative (Joseph, Darnell, & Nakamura, 2012).
+Hence, it is important to explore Black Canadian women's experiences in sport to understand the role that their participation may have played in their self-definition.

-Research questions and purpose:
+Research purpose and research questions: